IamTheBest1Great/Study-reference/Notes/Frontend/react js/reactjs2.md

 #### Q83.
 What are common React performance pitfalls?

-Inline object/function props; context with rapidly changing values; large component trees without memoization; missing keys in lists; doing heavy work in render; importing large libraries without tree shaking; large images without lazy loading.
+Common React performance pitfalls include:

+* **Inline object or function props:** Writing `{ () => {} }` or `style={{ margin: 0 }}` inline creates new references on every render, causing child components to re-render unnecessarily.
+* **Context with rapidly changing values:** Passing values that update frequently (like scroll position or timers) through a single Context forces all consuming components to re-render on every change.
+* **Large component trees without memoization:** Unnecessary re-renders cascading down deep component trees when state changes near the top.
+* **Missing or unstable keys in lists:** Using array indexes or non-unique `key` props makes it hard for React's reconciliation algorithm to track DOM nodes, leading to inefficient re-renders.
+* **Doing heavy work directly in render:** Running complex calculations, data filtering, or sorting inside the component body without caching them via `useMemo`.
+* **Importing large libraries without tree shaking:** Importing entire monolithic libraries (like `import _ from 'lodash'`) instead of specific ES modules (`import add from 'lodash/add'`), bloating the bundle size.
+* **Large images without lazy loading:** Loading high-resolution images all at once instead of deferring off-screen images using `loading="lazy"`.

 [⬆ Back to Table of Contents](#-table-of-contents)